joshjohanning/github-misc-scripts/gh-cli/README.md

 - url template - The autolink url template
 - autonumeric - If the autolink is autonumeric or not (true/false)

+### get-repositories-not-using-actions.sh

+Get repositories not using actions, by files committed in the `.github/workflows` directory

 ### get-repositories-organization-secrets-count.sh

 Gets the list of organization secrets that are available by repository (all repositories).